 Winds above the surface are measured by a variety of means.
 Winds can be measured by Doppler radar.
 This is useful for detecting features related to severe weather.
 Weather balloons carrying a radiosonde package (right) make routine measurements of winds at different levels in the atmosphere twice a day in the U.S.

 Wind profilers measure winds in the lower atmosphere using radar or sounds waves.
 The National Weather Service used to maintain a network of wind profilers in the U.S., with most located in the central part of the U.S., but discontinued the program in August, 2014.
 The data collected by the profilers are particularly useful in detecting conditions favorable for severe weather.

 Location of wind profilers in the NOAA National Profiler Network

 Strong winds, particularly those associated with thunderstorms and hurricanes, can produce great amounts of damage.
 Thunderstorm downbursts (downdrafts that cause damaging winds near the ground) can reach speeds in excess of 150 mph, causing more damage than a weak tornado and stronger than experienced in many hurricanes.
 Poorly constructed buildings can be severely damaged or destroyed by these winds.
 However, there are construction techniques that help strengthen the structural integrity of buildings and homes, making them more resistant to wind damage.
 These techniques are best employed as a home or building is constructed, but many can be retrofitted.
 Here are some resources:

-- Guide to Wood Construction in High Wind Areas for One‐ and Two‐Family Dwellings from the
+- Guide to Wood Construction in High Wind Areas from the American Wood Council, 2015

 - Against the Wind: Protecting your Home from Hurricane and Wind Damage (FEMA)